 What is COPD?

-Chronic obstructive pulmonary disease, or COPD, describes a group of lung conditions that make it difficult to empty air out of the lungs because your airways have been narrowed.
+Chronic obstructive pulmonary disease, or COPD, is a group of lung conditions including bronchitis and emphysema.
+They make it difficult to empty air out of the lungs because your airways have been narrowed.

 Two of these lung conditions are persistent bronchitis and emphysema, which can also occur together.